 What if a game is postponed?

 It depends on who you are betting with, but in most cases, a postponed MLB game carries over if the game is the next day.
 Most bets are refunded if it is delayed by weeks or months.

 You should check to see what the policy is of the organization you bet with regarding postponed or suspended games.

 The run line is the margin of victory a team must achieve to win a bet.
-Conversely, the other team must win outright or lose by less than the run line to win.
-The team with the negative number is the favorite in run line betting, and the team with the positive number is the underdog.
+Conversely, the other team must win outright or lose by less than the line to win.
+The team with the negative number is the favorite, and the team with the positive number is the underdog.

-To learn more about run line betting, check out this free course.
+To learn more about different spread betting types and and how to calculate them, check out this free course.